nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 ===========================================

 As described in :ref:`dm-repo-types`, the |NCS| contains OSS repositories, which are based on third-party, open-source Git repositories and may contain additional patches not present upstream.
-Examples include `fw-nrfconnect-zephyr`_ and `fw-nrfconnect-mcuboot`_, which have upstream open-source projects used as a basis for downstream repositories distributed with the |NCS|.
+Examples include `sdk-zephyr`_ and `sdk-mcuboot`_, which have upstream open-source projects used as a basis for downstream repositories distributed with the |NCS|.
 This section describes how the history of these OSS repositories is maintained, and how they are synchronized with their upstreams.

 The short logs for these downstream patches contain ``[nrf xyz]`` at the beginning, for different ``xyz`` strings.